Chilled Fennel Gazpacho with Olive Ciabatta Croutons

 I've always loved gazpacho and never fail to order it when I'm in Spain or Portugal: it really is one of the nicest first courses when the weather is warm.
 This version is the same but different – the same refreshing, salady texture but with quite a different flavour.
 Serve warm if the weather's chilly, but if you are serving it cold, do make sure that it's really cold.
 Chill the bowls first and add some ice cubes just before serving.

-This recipe first appeared in The Delia Collection: Soup.
+This recipe is from Delia's Summer Collection and The Delia Collection: Soup.

 First, skin the tomatoes: pour boiling water over them and leave for 1 minute before draining them and slipping off the skins (protect your hands with a cloth if they're too hot).